Szent Istvan Bazilika, The Largest Church in Hungary

 - guided tour in English, and French (prior request is necessary): 2 000 HUF (without visiting the cupola: 1 500 HUF).
 Note: foreign-language tours are held for a gorup of min.
 10 persons.

-St. Stephen’s Cathedral has the great acoustics that you can experience on on an organ concert performed by one of Hungary’s most talented pipe organ players Kolos Kováts.
+St. Stephen’s Cathedral has great acoustics that you can experience on an organ concert series on Thursdays at 20.00 performed by one of Hungary’s most talented pipe organ players, Kolos Kováts.

 - 1st cat: 30 EUR, 2nd cat: 26 EUR, 3rd cat: 19 EUR